SethHartman13/Avrae-Aliases-Snippets/Aliases/craft/craft.md

 `jack_of_trades`: Whether or not Jack of All Trades applies to the crafting check.
 Default: true

+`reliable_talent`: Whether or not Reliable Talent applies to the crafting check.
+Default: false

 `success_mod_threshold`: The thresholds above the DC for additional successes.
 Default (don't forget to remove the comments, otherwise it will throw an error):

 ```json